 If you’re affected by the heat or like to keep things cosy, then you need to think about your temperature-controlling gear.
 If you don’t have an air-con installed in your van, then it’s not always practical to buy a portable one.
 Although you can get 12v air-conditioned, purchasing a good camping fan is a great solution.

 The same goes for heating, depending on your van, your installed aircon may have a heating option, but 12v heaters are also readily available.

 5. Power & Solar

 Next, it’s important to think about your power supply.
-Most vans will run off 12v power and store a few days worth of electricity to allow you to power lights etc for a few days if you’re off-grid.
+Most vans will run off 12v power and store a few days’ worth of electricity to allow you to power lights etc for a few days if you’re off-grid.
 As standard, this is the same situation with your car.
-Unlike your van though, you will likely have 1 x 12v battery which will run your car and not much else!
+Unlike your van though, you will likely have a 1 x 12v battery which will run your car and not much else!

 But, if you want to stay connected to power and not be hindered by watching what you turn on when you’re off the grid, there are some things you should consider.

 - Solar – if you want to stay off the grid in a National Park or one of Australia’s many free camps, then getting solar may be a worthwhile investment.

 - Inverter – while you can generally get 12v versions of most things, if you want to take electrical items which are designed for traditional 240v power outlets, you’ll need to install an inverter.

 - Dual battery system – if you want to run a fridge in your car or have something like a compressor installed, you can install a dual battery system in your car.